He was a man at nineteen who danced the skies

 Sneered at death as each day took its ghastly toll.

 His wings took him where, as a child, he could only stare

-It is their love and courage that guide me."
+It is their love and courage that guide me there -

 In that beautiful blue, there is a quiet peace.

-High, before the eagle dives it screams so loud
+High, before the eagle dives it screams a loud cry

 That God's love and strength will guide their flight.

 So, at the last, I shall trust to be caught by the clouds ...

 In honor of John Gillespie Magee Jr., his courage, and his poems.

 Within a year after writing his most famous poem "High Flight"